29satnam/Gotomote-OnStep-iOS/README.md

 - Howard Dutton and Khalid Baheyeldin for OnStep.
 - Brightest stars database by atlasoftheuniverse.com.
 - Messier, Quasar, Galaxy data by astro-organizer.

+## Author

+Satnam Singh, 29satnam@gmail.com

+## License

+Gotomote is available under the GNU General Public License v3.0 license.
+See the LICENSE file for more info.